How to Track Founder Tweets

 Why This Question Matters

-Timeline context matters more than one post
+Timeline context matters more than one viral post

 Relevant TwtAPI Capabilities